rcky844/knowledge-handbook/Biology/Anatomy/Transport of substances in humans/Blood.md

   As energy sources or for the synthesis of other biomolcules.

-- **Respiratory gases (oxygen, carbon dioxide)** Oxygen is used in [[respiration]] to release energy, while carbon dioxide is a waste product of respiration.
+- **Respiratory gases (oxygen, carbon dioxide)** Oxygen is used in [[Respiration]] to release energy, while carbon dioxide is a waste product of respiration.

 - **Urea**
-  A waste product of protein [[metabolism]].
+  A waste product of protein [[Metabolism]].

 - **Hormones**
   Serve as chemical messengers that regulate metabolic processes in the body.